duheychoy/deepseek/README.md

 - **Deepseek: Export markdown 📤**: Export the current conversation as a markdown file
 - **Deepseek: Bind your own proxy server 🌐**: Set and use your own proxy server by inputting your proxy server information
 - **Deepseek: Unbind your own proxy server 🌐**: Unbind your own proxy server
+- **Deepseek: Bind model**: Bind the model to use (optional: deepseek-chat, deepseek-coder, deepseek-reasoner)
+- **Deepseek: Unbind model**: Unbind the current used model
+- **Deepseek: Clear all custom bindings**: Clear all custom settings including API key, proxy server, and model settings

 ## 📖 Usage